FunmiOlaitan/Smart-Mirror/README.md

 - **README.md:** Documentation file (you're reading it!).
 - **.gitignore:** Specifies untracked files to ignore.

+## API Key

+You need to obtain an API key from OpenWeatherMap to use the `WeatherData` class.
+Visit [OpenWeatherMap](https://openweathermap.org/) to sign up and get your API key.

 ## Contribution
 Contributions to the project are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.